 Bretagne Vivante coordinates the overall conservation programme.
-It is also in charge of field operations in Brittany : inventories, environment quality monitoring, population reinforcement, awareness-raising and communication.
+It is also in charge of field operations in Brittany: inventories, environment quality monitoring, population reinforcement, awareness-raising and communication.
 In Lower Normandy, the CPIE of the Normandy Hills carries out the field operations in cooperation with the Intercommunal Syndicate for the Development and Management of the Sienne River and the Normandie-Maine Regional Nature Reserve.
 The Finistère Fishing Federation is in charge of running the breeding station.

-Partake in the restoration of environment quality Fédérations de pêche des Côtes d'Armor, du Morbihan, de la Manche et de l'Orne, Services départementaux de l'ONEMA, SAGE de l'Aulne, SAGE Blavet, CATER Basse-Normandie, Syndicat intercommunal d'alimentation en eau potable du Houlme, Syndicat intercommunal de restauration des rivières de la Haute Rouvre, Syndicat mixte de Kerné Uhel.
+Partake in the restoration of environment quality:

+Fédérations de pêche des Côtes d'Armor, du Morbihan, de la Manche et de l'Orne, Services départementaux de l'ONEMA, SAGE de l'Aulne, SAGE Blavet, CATER Basse-Normandie, Syndicat intercommunal d'alimentation en eau potable du Houlme, Syndicat intercommunal de restauration des rivières de la Haute Rouvre, Syndicat mixte de Kerné Uhel.
 Water quality is a major stake for the EU The European Commission entrusted Bretagne Vivante with the conservation of the species, in partnership with the Finistère Fishing Federation and the CPIE of the Normandy Hills for a total amount of 2,5 millions euros.
 It subsidize 50% of the action through a LIFE+ programme which is "the financial tool for the environment".
 This programme is part of a community policy and its goal is to reach a good status of biodiversity ("Habitats-Fauna-Flora" directive) and of continental and maritime waters by 2015 (Water Framework Directive).
 The programme is in line with the launching of the "trames vertes et bleues" in France [zoning requirements concerning ecological connectivities], flagship measure of the Grenelle de l'environnement [a conference bringing together the government, local authorities, trade unions, business and voluntary sectors to draw up a plan of action regarding the environmental issue].
 It aims to stop biodiversity decline by preserving and restoring ecological continuities.
 The programme is also consistent with the French National Action Plan for Naïads(1).
 The populations of pearl mussels used to thrive in the watercourses of the Armorican Massif but they are now on the brink of extinction.
 The extinction of this indicator species would undoubtedly result as a failure for the regional and territorial policies in favour of the conservation of the watercourses and of their natural habitats.
 For Bretagne Vivante and its partners, the emergency is to preserve the species by saving living rivers which, tomorrow, will set an example and will provide a breeding ground for a wider re-conquest of the territory by the species.
-Naïads : Freshwater mussels belonging to the Unionidae and Margaritiferidae families.
-They subsidize the LIFE+ Conservation programme for the freshwater pearl mussel of the Armorican Massif :
+Naïads: Freshwater mussels belonging to the Unionidae and Margaritiferidae families.
+They subsidize the LIFE+ Conservation programme for the freshwater pearl mussel of the Armorican Massif:

-Bretagne Vivante - SEPNB - 186 rue Anatole France - BP 63121 - 29231 BREST Cedex 3 Tél. +33(0)2 98 49 07 18 - Fax : +33(0)2 98 49 95 80 - E-mail : contact@bretagne-vivante.org Circulation : 18 000 copies - Publishing director : François de Beaulieu - Writing : Leila Bizien, Marie Capoulade, Gilles Couëron - Special thanks to Gilbert Cochet Photographs by : Gilbert Cochet, CPIE des Collines normandes, Guillaume Evanno, Stanislas Fautré, Olivier Hesnard, Vincent Prié, Hervé Ronné, SIAES - Illustration : Anna Duval-Guennoc Translation : Maïwenn Magnier, Nolwenn Le Feunteun - Layout : Cafeine, Nantes - Printed by : Encre Bleue, Brest.
-A protected but endangered species The pearl mussel is a species protected under French law since the Order of the 7th of October 1992 and the Decree n°99-615 of the 7th of July 1999.
-It is listed in the annexes II and V of the "Habitats-Fauna-Flora" Directive and in the annexe III of the Bern Convention.
-In 2010, it has been classified as endangered in the International Union for Conservation of Nature red list.
-It is considered as critically endangered and could become extinct in the wild in the near future.
-LIFE+ Programme Living rivers of Brittany and Normandy :
+Bretagne Vivante - SEPNB - 186 rue Anatole France - BP 63121 - 29231 BREST Cedex 3 Tél. +33(0)2 98 49 07 18 - Fax : +33(0)2 98 49 95 80 - E-mail : contact@bretagne-vivante.org Circulation: 18 000 copies - Publishing director: François de Beaulieu - Writing: Leïla Bizien, Marie Capoulade, Gilles Couëron - Special thanks to Gilbert Cochet Photographs by : Gilbert Cochet, CPIE des Collines normandes, Guillaume Evanno, Stanislas Fautré, Olivier Hesnard, Vincent Prié, Hervé Ronné, SIAES - Illustration : Anna Duval-Guennoc Translation : Maïwenn Magnier, Nolwenn Le Feunteun - Layout : Cafeine, Nantes - Printed by : Encre Bleue, Brest.
+LIFE+ Programme CONSERVATION OF THE FRESHWATER PEARL MUSSEL IN THE ARMORICAN MASSIF Newsletter n° 1 - February 2011 to preserve the freshwater pearl mussel in Brittany which is endangered in the Armorican Massif and to maintain, not to say develop, some genuine "living rivers", which is a prerequisite for the survival of the species in our regions and Lower Normandy.
+Its aims are to culture the species independent expert for Council of Europe